AABoyles/Metaculus-Hacks/README.md

 })();
 ```

-## Load All Questions
+### Load All Questions

 Ever get annoyed that you have to click "Load More" a bunch to browse down to older questions?
 Just click this bookmarklet to automatically click it until all questions are loaded.
-Loads 300 questions per second, so it won't happen immediately.
+Loads a maximum of 300 questions per second (plus additional latency), so it won't happen immediately.

 <a href="javascript:(function()%7B(()%20%3D%3E%20%7B%0Alet%20cycler%20%3D%20setInterval(()%20%3D%3E%20%7B%0A%20%20if(document.querySelectorAll('question-table-row').length%20%3C%20metacData.initialQList.count)%7B%0A%20%20%20%20document.querySelector('._load-more').click()%3B%0A%20%20%7D%20else%20%7B%0A%20%20%20%20clearInterval(cycler)%3B%0A%20%20%7D%0A%7D%2C%20100)%3B%0A%7D)()%3B%7D)()%3B">Load All Questions</a>